 Yes, students.
-The visitors were not expert consultants, but graduate students from Georgetown University’s programs in Integrated Marketing Communications, Public Relations & Corporate Communications, and Global Hospitality Leadership.
+The visitors were not expert consultants, but graduate students from Georgetown University’s Master's in Integrated Marketing Communications, Master's in Public Relations & Corporate Communications, and Master's in Global Hospitality Leadership programs.
 In a class called Global Immersion, they study the latest social media platforms and how they are being used in six regions of the world.
 Later, they examine the issues facing a particular international organization, make recommendations for its communications strategy, and travel overseas to present those proposals in person.

 The class examines two related trends: Increasing globalization and the rise of new media that is largely responsible for bringing that about.

 For many years, there was relatively little change in the way marketers got their messages out, said instructor Wendy Zajack, Faculty Director, Integrated Marketing Communications.
 They relied on the dominant media of the day: TV, radio, and print.

 The smartphones revolution is changing that paradigm, Zajack said, and those changes, however groundbreaking, are still developing.
 Now marketers can reach out to individual consumers anywhere in the world—billions of them, without regard for national boundaries or whether or not they have access to radio or TV.
 Soon, virtually everyone will be connected, and for marketers this phenomenon will create both tremendous opportunities and unprecedented risk.